incentivebeats/incentivebeats/README.md

-### Hi there 👋
+### James B Osborne / Incentive

 I don't know much about anything.
 I make music, like Linux & FreeBSD, and work as a sysadmin.
-Here to learn.

 🌐 [circle with a dot](https://circlewithadot.net)